Ctross/Ctross.github.io/publications/violence/index.md

 ---
 layout: page
-title: "On the Rates of Lethal and Racially-Biased Violence by Police"
+title: "Identifying the drivers of the exceptionally high rates of lethal and racially biased violence by police in the United States requires geographically resolved data and analysis"
 subheadline:
 teaser:
 header: